Qiskit/RFCs/0000-new_pulse_drawer.md

 The entire work can be separated into several small PRs.

-### Phase1: Update `EventManager`
+### Phase1: Add `event_manager` and `core_drawer`
 This is the fundamental element of the schedule drawer and thus this should be implemented first.
-Since the input is existing pulse `Schedule` there is no dependency on another drawer components.
+Since the input of `EventManager` is the existing pulse progam and `core_drawer` just contains the abstract class and the IR of visualization data, there is no dependency on another drawer components.
+Implementation of those object will give us outline of new drawer framework.
-We can prepare the unittest for this object.
+We can prepare the unittest for those object.

-### Phase2: Add style sheets
+### Phase2: Add `pulse_style_lib`
-The design of style sheet will influence the implementation of helper functions in `utils.py` because behavior of those functions are controlled by style sheet preference.
+The design of style sheet will influence the implementation of helper functions in `drawing_engine.py` because behavior of those functions are controlled by style sheet preference.
 Therefore roughly designed style sheets should be implemented first and will be refined with the actual helper function implementation.
 These are candidates of style sheets we need to implement: